smarlowucf/wxcast/README.md

 Provides weather information in terminal:

 -   Weather text information from NWS API.
--   METAR info from AVWX API.
+-   METAR info from NWS API.
 -   Seven day forecasts based on location using geopy and NWS API.

 ## Installation